Despite agreements, risks linger of U.S.-China naval mishaps

 China has repeatedly objected to U.S. military operations off its coasts even if they are outside what it claims as its territory.
 Washington insists normal military activities are allowed in an EEZ under UNCLOS, including surveillance.

 Despite the tensions, cooperation between the U.S. and Chinese militaries has been deepening in recent years.
-The two navies held high-level talks on Thursday, with both sides agreeing to maintain dialogue and the agreed protocols to avoid clashes.
+In the high-level navy talks on Thursday, both sides agreed to maintain dialogue and the agreed protocols to avoid clashes.

 As recently as February, a Chinese frigate practiced the CUES with an American combat ship.
 Even after the U.S. patrol this week, Chinese ships are set to visit a naval station in Florida next month, according to the U.S. Navy.